boskobezik/lucky-game/README.md

 ## <img src="https://cdn1.iconfinder.com/data/icons/material-core/22/visibility-32.png" width="32"/> Description:

 Before starting work on this, I had to learn Vue.js.
-I've quickly finished a course on Pluralsight called "Vue.js Fundamentals" and this got me started.
-It took me 4 days to get the basics right.
+I've quickly finished a course on Pluralsight called "Vue.js Fundamentals".
+It took me four days to get started working on this assignment.

-The next day I've created the components based off the provided mockups.
-After that I connected the app to the socket with the handy snippet you left me.
-I started to utilize the Vuex store to manage my state.
-It didn't take me long to wrap everyhing up.
+I started by creating the components based off the provided mockups.
+After that I connected the app to the web socket with the snippet I was given in the assignment document.
+I used Vuex store to manage my state and Vue Router to manage navigation.

 I don't know if this is intentional but I've noticed that the socket connection always returns the same data and the countdown time never gets updated.

-That's it.
-I hope you like it :)
+That's about it.